benmezger/benmezger/README.md

 Occasionally, I write technical and non-technical notes at [/notes](https://seds.nl/notes).
 There, I share some of my thoughts about the real world as I see.

-Most of my professional work happens on GitHub Enterprise (separate account), so this profile mainly reflects my personal projects and contributions.